3CordGuy/coders-liturgy/src/routes/prayers/for-fixing-bugs.md

 ---
 title: For Solving Problems / Fixing Bugs
+description: A prayer to redirect hearts when things are broken and need fixing.
 tags:
   - bugs
   - problems
   - renewal

+verses:
+  - Psalm 139:23-24
+  - 1 Cor 13:9-12
+  - Phil 4:19
 ---

 # For Solving Problems / Fixing Bugs